 This post may contain affiliate links.
 Please read our disclosure policy.

-Topped with a heavenly brown sugar cream cheese frosting, these moist carrot cake cupcakes are perfect for spring!
+Our carrot cake cupcakes are topped with a heavenly brown sugar cream cheese frosting, making them extra delicious and perfect for Spring.

-• Easy.
-Cupcakes are fun, easy and are great for feeding a crowd.
+• As easy as cake!
+Cupcakes are fun, easy, and great for feeding a crowd.

 • Perfectly frosted.
 Top it all off with some homemade brown sugar frosting, and you’ve got yourself one tasty treat!

-Carrot cake batter mixed in a mint mixing bowl.
+Carrot cake cupcakes ingredients mixed in mixing bowl.

 Ingredients

-• finely grated carrots Shred your carrots using the fine side of a box grater because the prepackaged shredded carrots are too dry.
+• 1½ cups finely grated carrots Grate carrots using the fine side of a box grater.
+Do not use pre-packaged carrots as they are too dry.

-• brown sugar use light or dark brown sugar
+• ⅔ cup brown sugar – light brown sugar or dark brown sugar

 How to Make carrot cake cupcakes